kirame09/sparkpost-api-documentation/services/sending-domains.md

              ]
            }

-## List [/sending-domains/{?status,verified}]
+## List [/sending-domains/{?status}]

 ### List all Sending Domains [GET]

 List an overview of all sending domains in the system.
 By default, all domains are returned.
-Use the query parameters to filter on status and verification flag.
+Use the query parameter to filter on status.

 + Parameters
-    + status (optional, string, `sending`) ...
+    + status (optional, string, `verified`) ...
 Status filter.
-Specify `sending` to get a list of all verified sending domains.
+Specify `verified` to get a list of all verified sending domains.
+Specify `unverified` to get a list of all sending domains that are not verified.
 Specify `dkim` to get a list of all domains where DKIM status is valid.
 Specify `bounce` to get a list of all domains where CNAME status is valid.
 If not provided, get a list of all domains regardless of status.
-    + verified (optional, boolean, `true`) ...
-Verification flag.
-If true, returns only verified domains.
-If false, returns only domains that are not verified.
-If not provided, returns all domains regardless of verification.

 + Request